pmq20/node-packer/node/doc/api/assert.md

 * `expected` {any}
 * `message` {any}

-Tests shallow, coercive inequality with the not equal comparison operator ( `!=` ).
+Tests shallow, coercive inequality with the [Abstract Equality Comparison][] ( `!=` ).

 ```js